How to Format Time in Excel? (Step by Step)

 As we can apply the time format for any decimal or fractional value above, now let’s learn how to apply time format in excel for 0.25 value.

-- Step 1: Select the cell, right-click and choose FORMAT CELLS option.
+- Step 1: Select the cell, right-click, and choose FORMAT Cell excel.

 - Step 2: Now we can see below the “Format Cells” window.
 From there choose the TIME category.